 I don’t think a scientist should ever say he will stand by it for the rest of his life.

-I also found very sad for science in general that Zimbardo didn’t want to hear about a colleague of his with a different opinion.
+I also found sad for science in general that Zimbardo didn’t want to hear about a colleague of his with a different opinion.

 Zimbardo answers to the question of whether he thinks the critics might not be in good faith: